-- Limited data integration Two of the core partner programs maintain separate data management systems for participant tracking and case management functions. - The workforce system core and other partners must continue to emphasize soft skills training into all Alabama Workforce System supported training programs. - f.
+- Limited data integration Two of the core partner programs maintain separate data management systems for participant tracking and case management functions. - Lack of a P-20W statewide longitudinal data system to track how job seekers and students are using the Alabama Workforce System and competency job training programs from K-12 and postsecondary to employment. - The workforce system core and other partners must continue to emphasize soft skills training into all Alabama Workforce System supported training programs. - f.
 Capacity to provide the workforce development activities to address the education and skill needs of the workforce:

-Central AlabamaWorks! workforce system capacity to provide services to both jobseekers and employers is shared by several agencies and providers.
-The area's network of Career Centers is a shared function among the Alabama Department of Commerce for WIOA Title I services, the Alabama Department of Labor (ADOL) for Wagner-Peyser, UI, Trade Act and Veterans' services, the Alabama Department of Rehabilitation Services for vocational rehabilitation services and the Alabama Community College System (ACCS) for adult education (ABE) services.
-The network of one (1) comprehensive Career Centers and seven (7) affiliate centers provides broad coverage in all thirteen (13) counties in the local area.
-Also, the AlabamaWorks!
-Virtual One is an internet-based online registration system for jobseekers and employers.
+Central AlabamaWorks' workforce system capacity to provide services to both jobseekers and employers is shared by several agencies and providers.
+The area's network of Career Centers is a shared function among the Alabama Department of Commerce for WIOA Title I services, the Alabama Department of Labor (ADOL) for Wagner-Peyser, UI, Trade Act and Veterans' services, the Alabama Department of Rehabilitation services for vocational rehabilitation services and the Alabama Community College System (ACCS) for adult education (ABE) services.
+The network of four (4) comprehensive Career Centers and two (2) satellite and two (2) itinerant centers provides broad coverage in all thirteen (13) counties in the local area.
+Also, the Alabama JobLink is an internet-based online registration system for jobseekers and employers.